Farhad8853/Bella-Vista/README.md

 # Bella-Vista
-This is a frontend design of a restaurant
+This is a frontend design of a restaurant using HTML and CSS